On the Efficiency of Convolutional Neural Networks: Related Work

 \section{Related Work}

 AlexNet~\cite{krizhevsky2012imagenet} began the modern era of convnets with its breakthrough performance on the ImageNet~\cite{deng2009imagenet} image classification benchmark.
 Since then, researchers have published a series of innovative models, introducing new layers that improved model efficiency.
 Network-in-Network used point-wise ($1 \times 1$) convolutions~\cite{lin2013network}.
-ResNet contributed the residual block, enabling deeper models while reducing the number of operations per block~\cite{he2016deep}.
+ResNet contributed the residual block and bottleneck block, enabling deeper models and reducing the number of operations per activation~\cite{he2016deep}.
 Squeeze \& Excitation networks introduced a lightweight, channel-wise attention mechanism that increased accuracy while adding few additional operations~\cite{hu2018squeeze}.
 MobileNetV2 introduced the inverted residual block with depth-wise convolutions and a memory-efficient algorithm for computing it~\cite{sandler2018mobilenetv2}.
 EfficientNet combined all of these ideas into a scalable model that shattered the state-of-the-art for model efficiency over a wide range of scales~\cite{tan2019efficientnet}.

 Early convnets used \lstinline[language=C]!conv2d! layers with $3 \times 3$ kernels or larger~\cite[\dots]{lecun1998gradient,krizhevsky2012imagenet,sermanet2013overfeat,simonyan2014very}, and early works on computational efficiency focused on these layers.
 A straightforward implementation achieved $96\%$ computational efficiency on an NVIDIA GPU, because of the layer's large operational intensity~\cite{lavin2015maxdnn}.
 Subsequent works focused on fast algorithms that reduced the arithmetic complexity of the convnet block~\cite{mathieu2013fast, vasilache2014fast, cong2014minimizing}, culminating in GPU kernels exceeding 100\% effective computational efficiency~\cite{lavin2016fast}.